tearflake/symp-intro/README.md

 Syntax defines a form of expressions.
 Semantics decides what they mean.
-executive reflects their performer.
+Executive reflects their performer.
-interface completes their presentation.
+Interface completes their presentation.

 Symp is a small, strange, and honest framework evolved from form, meaning, performer, and presentation.
 It carries a *thought experiment* from a reality in which symbols triumphed over flashing lights.